-- The executive after revising the entered information as mentioned in the receipt should submit the report to the next level approval.
+- After revising the entered information, as mentioned in the receipt, the executive should submit the report to the next level approval.

 Example of Expense Report

-Let us take the example of ABC Inc. The employee is traveling to the onsite with the purpose of pitching a new project.
-On 23 Jan 2019, the employee presented meal expense of $200, hotel cost of $100 and misc. cost of $250.
-On 24 Jan 2019, the employee reported entertainment and movie expenses of $130 along with a meal expense of $230 and a Hotel to stay expense of $500.
+Let us take the example of ABC Inc. The employee is traveling to the onsite to pitch a new project.
+On 23 Jan 2019, the employee presented a meal expense of $200, the hotel cost of $100, and misc. cost of $250.
+On 24 Jan 2019, the employee reported entertainment and movie expenses of $130, along with a meal expense of $230 and a Hotel to stay expense of $500.

 Help the payroll executive to prepare the report of the employee’s reported expenditure.